Asymptotically almost all \lambda-terms are strongly normalizing: Introduction

 \section{Introduction}

-Since the pioneering works of Church, Turing \textit{et al.}, more than 70 years ago, a wide range of computational models has been introduced.
-It turns out that they are all equivalent in sense of computational power.
+Since the pioneering work of Church, Turing \textit{et al.}, more than 70 years ago, a wide range of computational models has been introduced.
+It has been shown that \correc{the feasible models} are all equivalent in \correc{the} sense of computational power.
 However, this equivalence says nothing about what \emph{typical} programs or machines of each of these models do.

 This paper addresses the following question.
-Having a (theoretical) programming language and a property, what is the probability that a random program satisfies the given property?
-In particular, is it true that almost every random program satisfies the desired property.
+Having a theoretical programming language and a property, what is the probability that a random program satisfies the given property?
+In particular, is it true that almost every random program satisfies the desired property?

-We concentrate on functional programming languages and, more specifically, on the $\lambda$-calculus, the simplest such language (see \cite{hamkins, rybalov, theyssier} for similar works on other models of computation).
-The only work that we have found on this subject is some experiments made by Jue Wang (see \cite{wang}).
-Most interesting properties of terms are those concerning their behavior.
+We concentrate on functional programming languages and, more specifically, on the $\lambda$-calculus, the simplest language of this kind (see \cite{hamkins, rybalov, theyssier} for similar work on other models of computation). \corr{To our knowledge,} the only work on this subject is some experiments \correc{carried out} by Jue Wang (see \cite{wang}).
+Most interesting properties of $\lambda$-terms are those concerning their behavior.
 However, to analyze them, one has to consider some syntactic properties as well.

 As far as we know, no asymptotic value for the number of $\lambda$-terms of size $n$ is known.
-We give (see Section \ref{calculus}) upper and lower bounds for this (super-exponential) number.
+We give upper and lower bounds for this super-exponential number (see Section \ref{calculus}).
 Although the gap between the lower and the upper bound is big (exponential), these estimations are sufficient for our purpose.

-We prove several results on the structural form of a $\lambda$-term.
-In particular, we show that almost every closed $\lambda$-term begins with ``many'' $\lambda$'s (the precise meaning is given in Theorem \ref{th:starting_lambdas}).
+We prove several results \corr{on} the structural form of a \corr{random} $\lambda$-term.
+In particular, we show that almost every closed $\lambda$-term begins with ``many'' lambdas (the precise meaning is given in Theorem \ref{th:starting_lambdas}).
 Moreover, each of them binds ``many'' occurrences of variables (Theorems \ref{binding1}, \ref{binding2} and \ref{binding3}).
 Finally, given any fixed closed $\lambda$-term, almost no $\lambda$-term has this term as a subterm (Theorem \ref{avoidaux}).

-We also give a result on the behavior of terms, our original motivation.
-We show that a random term is strongly normalizing ($SN$ for short) with asymptotic probability $1$.
-Remember, that, in general, being $SN$ is an undecidable question.
+We also give \corr{results on} the behavior of terms, which is our original motivation.
+We show that a random term is strongly normalizing (\SN{} for short) with asymptotic probability $1$. \corr{Let us recall} that, in general, \corr{knowing whether a term is} \SN{} is an undecidable question.